wso2/docs-is/README.md

 ## License

 Licenses this source under the Apache License, Version 2.0 ([LICENSE](LICENSE)), You may not use this file except in compliance with the License.
+All good